Social media posts that help out burglars

 3. Upload posts in the future

-Instead of posting where you are in the current moment on say, a holiday, consider posting it when you’re back home instead.
+Instead of posting where you are in the current moment, consider posting it when you’re back home instead.
 This way, you can share the location in which you were in, but you’ll be home - which may deter the burglar from attempting to break in.
-Plus, if you install a security system, this will act as a deterrent in itself.

 4. Frame your shot

 If you love taking a selfie, do so on a plain background, or one where it doesn’t reveal where you are or what possessions you own.
-The same goes for capturing objects you like.
-Take the photo close up so that it doesn’t reveal the rest of your home, or hide your valuables out of frame while taking the shot.
+The same goes for capturing objects you like - take the photo close up so that it doesn’t reveal the rest of your home, or hide your valuables out of frame before taking the shot.

 5. Decline unknown requests